pillopk/consoleasync/documentation/docs-console-commands.md

 console.AddKeyCommand(KeyCommandEnum.F1, "print");
 ```
 In this case a command line is linked to key F1, when this key is pressed the command was launched

 ```c#
 console.AddKeyCommand(KeyCommandEnum.F1, "first par1 par2", false);
 ```
 In this case a command line is linked to key F1, when this key is pressed the command was launched.
 When autoSend parameter is false the command is not executed, instead is write in the user input line
+>The specified command does not necessarily contain only the command, can also contain parameters

 ```c#
 console.ClearKeyCommand(KeyCommandEnum.F1);
 ```